 Daily meditation sessions are proven to help reduce stress levels and boost overall well-being.
-They potentially impact on everything from immune system function to quality of sleep.
+They potentially impact everything from immune system function to quality of sleep.

 In addition, if you’re working with the Law of Attraction then it’s likely that you also engage in a highly specific type of meditative exercise each day.
 Namely, the creative visualization process through which you build a detailed image of your desired life.
 Whatever the purpose of your meditations, getting the best out of them requires locating and designing a space that works.
 Read on to learn how to can create your own perfect meditation area.